JackuB/mermaid-preview/readme.md

 # [Mermaid Preview](https://mermaid-preview.com)

-This is a Slack app that renders [Mermaid](https://mermaid-js.github.io/mermaid/#/) diagrams in Slack.
+This is an app for Slack that renders [Mermaid](https://mermaid-js.github.io/mermaid/#/) diagrams in Slack.

 This app adds a `/mermaid` command to your Slack workspace.
 You can use it to post Mermaid diagrams in Slack messages.